openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

 After the job request is validated and saved to the SQL database, it passes through multiple Apache Camel routes, each of which checks that the job is still valid (with no fatal errors or cancellations), and then invokes a series of transformations and processors specific to the route.

 [Apache Camel](http://camel.apache.org/) is an open-source framework that allows developers to build rule-based routing engines.
-Within the OpenMPF, we use a [Java DSL](http://camel.apache.org/dsl.html) to define the routes.
+Within OpenMPF, we use a [Java DSL](http://camel.apache.org/dsl.html) to define the routes.
 Every route functions independently, and communication between the routes is URI-based.
-The OpenMPF uses ActiveMQ to handle its message traffic.
+OpenMPF uses ActiveMQ to handle its message traffic.

 ## Job Creator Route